mbnq/polmon/README.md

 ### PolMon - Funny Mini Server Monitor

 Mini server monitoring tool for Windows that provides real-time CPU, GPU, RAM, disk, and network statistics via a simple HTTP server.
-Designed for system administrators, it uses OpenHardwareMonitor to track hardware performance, including CPU/GPU temperatures and fan speeds.
-PolMon also serves data in JSON format and has a web-based dashboard
+Designed for hobbists, it uses OpenHardwareMonitor to track hardware performance, including CPU/GPU temperatures and fan speeds.
+PolMon also serves data in JSON format and has a web-based dashboard.

 **Usage:**
 ```bash